U.S. consumer spending tepid; savings at two-year high

 | WASHINGTON

-WASHINGTON U.S. consumer spending barely rose in February as households used the windfall from lower gasoline prices to boost savings to the highest level in more than two years, the latest sign that the economy hit a soft patch in the first quarter.
+WASHINGTON U.S. consumer spending barely rose in February as households boosted savings to their highest level in more than two years, the latest sign that the economy hit a soft patch in the first quarter.

-Economic growth has been undercut by bad winter weather, a strong dollar, a now-settled labor dispute at busy West Coast ports and softer demand in Europe and Asia.
-While the slowdown in activity is likely temporary, it could prompt the Federal Reserve to delay raising interest rates until later this year.
+Economic growth has been undercut by bad winter weather, a strong dollar, a now-settled labour dispute at busy West Coast ports and softer demand in Europe and Asia.
+The slowdown in activity, however, is expected to be temporary.

-"We expect spending activity to rebound meaningfully in the coming months as the weather setback dissipates, but the very weak tone in the data will likely continue to temper the impulse at the Fed to tightening policy in the near-term," said Millan Mulraine, deputy chief economist at TD Securities in New York.
+"Even if the first quarter is weak, the outlook for consumption over the remainder of this year looks good," said Paul Ashworth, chief U.S. economist at Capital Economics in Toronto.

+"Households are still flush with the money saved from the big drop-off in gasoline prices and, with the labour market still on fire, incomes should continue to increase at a solid pace."

-The Commerce Department said on Monday that consumer spending, which accounts for more than two-thirds of U.S. economic activity, edged up 0.1 percent last month after dropping 0.2 percent in January.
+Economists polled by Reuters had expected consumer spending, which accounts for more than two-thirds of U.S. economic activity, to increase 0.2 percent last month.

-When adjusted for inflation, spending dipped 0.1 percent, the weakest reading since April of last year, after rising 0.2 percent in January.
+When adjusted for inflation, consumer spending dipped 0.1 percent last month, the weakest reading since April of last year, after rising 0.2 percent in January.

-Investors on Wall Street largely ignored the data, focusing attention on a raft of biotechnology merger deals.
-U.S. stocks were trading higher.

-The dollar gained against a basket of currencies and prices for U.S. government debt also rose.
+The dollar rose against a basket of currencies after the data.
+Stock index futures also were trading higher, while prices for U.S. Treasury debt fell.
+Consumption has cooled since the fourth quarter, when it hit its fastest pace in more than eight years.

-February's soft report prompted economists to further cut their first-quarter GDP growth estimates.

-Forecasting firm Macroeconomic Advisers lowered its estimate by two-tenths of a percentage point to a 0.9 percent annual pace.
-Barclays cut its forecast to a 1 percent rate from 1.2 percent, while Morgan Stanley now sees a 0.8 percent growth pace instead of 0.9 percent.
+The soft consumer spending data could see economists further lower their first-quarter growth estimates, which currently range between a 0.9 percent and 1.4 percent annualised pace.
+The economy grew at a 2.2 percent rate in the fourth quarter.

-While households appear to have pocketed the bulk of their savings from lower gasoline prices or used the money to pay down debt, economists expect improved household balance sheets and a tightening labor market to boost consumer spending this year.
+"At first glance, it looks like we could be tracking a full percentage point lower on first-quarter real consumption growth.
+However, the surprise weakness in consumption suggests we could see a greater build in inventories in the first quarter," said Laura Rosner, an economist at BNP Paribas in New York.
+While households appear to have pocketed the bulk of their savings from lower gasoline prices or used the money to pay down debt, economists expect improved household balance sheets and a tightening labour market to boost consumer spending this year.

 The saving rate rose to 5.8 percent, also the highest since December 2012, from 5.5 percent in January.

-There was a slight uptick in prices last month, suggesting a recent disinflationary trend had run its course, but inflation remains well below the Fed's 2 percent target.
+There was a slight uptick in prices last month, suggesting a recent disinflationary trend had run its course, but inflation remains well below the Federal Reserve's 2 percent target.

-Fed Chair Janet Yellen signaled on Friday that the U.S. central bank would likely start raising interest rates later this year, even amid low-running inflation.
+Fed Chair Janet Yellen signalled on Friday that the U.S. central bank would likely start raising interest rates later this year, even with inflation running low.
 The Fed has held its key short-term interest rate near zero since December 2008.

 A price index for consumer spending increased 0.2 percent in February after falling 0.4 percent in January.
 In the 12 months through February, the personal consumption expenditures (PCE) price index rose 0.3 percent.